Modo (software)

-Modo (stylized as MODO, and originally modo) is a polygon and subdivision surface modeling, sculpting, 3D painting, animation and rendering package developed by Luxology, LLC, which is now merged with and known as Foundry.
+Modo (stylized as MODO, and originally modo) is a discontinued polygon and subdivision surface modeling, sculpting, 3D painting, animation and rendering package developed by Luxology, LLC, which is now merged with and known as The Foundry.
 The program incorporates features such as n-gons and edge weighting, and runs on Microsoft Windows, Linux and macOS platforms.

 History

 Modo was created by the same core group of software engineers that previously created the pioneering 3D application LightWave 3D, originally developed on the Amiga platform and bundled with the Amiga-based Video Toaster workstations that were popular in television studios in the late 1980s and early 1990s.
 They are based in Mountain View, California.

 In 2001, senior management at NewTek (makers of LightWave) and their key LightWave engineers disagreed regarding the notion for a complete rewrite of LightWave's work-flow and technology.
 NewTek's Vice President of 3D Development, Brad Peebler, eventually left Newtek to form Luxology, and was joined by Allen Hastings and Stuart Ferguson (the lead developers of Lightwave), along with some of the LightWave programming team members (Arnie Cachelin, Matt Craig, Greg Duquesne, Yoshiaki Tazaki).

 After more than three years of development work, Modo was demonstrated at SIGGRAPH 2004 and released in September of the same year.
 In April 2005, the high-end visual effects studio Digital Domain integrated Modo into their production pipeline.
 Other studios to adopt Modo include Pixar, Industrial Light & Magic, Zoic Studios, id Software, Eden FX, Studio ArtFX, The Embassy Visual Effects, Naked Sky Entertainment and Spinoff Studios.

 Modo 201 was the winner of the Apple Design Awards for Best Use of Mac OS X Graphics for 2006.
 In October 2006, Modo also won "Best 3D/Animation Software" from MacUser magazine.
 In January 2007, Modo won the Game Developer Frontline Award for "Best Art Tool".

 Modo was used in the production of feature films such as Stealth, Ant Bully, Iron Man, and Wall-E.

+On November 7, 2024, Foundry announced the decision to discontinue the development of Modo.